top of page

 Chantilly lace-trimmed one-tire cathedral veil

-Minimal: clean lines, no frills, timeless simplicity that allows your dress to shine.
-Think sleek one- or two-tired tulle with raw edge, few embellishments and a very modern vibe.
-These veils pair best with contemporary gowns or edgy structured dresses - and are best if you are not usually a "veil person" but stil wish for that classic bridal moment.
+Minimal veils boast clean lines and timeless simplicity, allowing your dress to shine.
+Think sleek one- or two-tier tulle with raw edges and few embellishments.
+These veils pair best with contemporary gowns or structured dresses.
+They are perfect for brides who want that classic bridal moment without the frills.

 Bride in flowing gown with veil, holding a bouquet, walks up stone steps.
 Brick wall and flowers in background.
 Black and white photo.